Mapping Categorical Predictors to Numeric With Target Encoding

 ## F-statistic: 5157 on 24 and 29975 DF, p-value: < 2.2e-16

-Look at this monster!
-What the hell happened here?
-Linear models cannot deal with categorical predictors, so they create numeric dummy variables instead.
-The function stats::model.matrix() does exactly that:
+Look at that.
+What the hell happened there?
+Well, linear models cannot deal with categorical predictors, so they create numeric dummy variables instead.
+The function stats::model.matrix()

 dummy_variables <- stats::model.matrix(